 Software must be acquired only from verified sources.

-Be cautious of email attachments and links from unknown senders.
+Please be careful of email attachments and links from unknown senders.

 Having the operating system and all software up to date will help prevent this.